Interventions for protecting renal function in the perioperative period

 There are various interventions used for protection of kidney function in persons undergoing surgery.
 The aim of the review was to determine the effectiveness of various interventions for protection of kidney function during the perioperative phase.

-Adults, Both sexes, Cardiovascular diseases, Child health, Children, Conflict, Earthquake, Extreme violence, Genitourinary and gynaecologic diseases, Health, Injuries (all), Non-communicable diseases (all), Orthopedic injuries, Other injuries, Pain and anaesthesia
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Children, Conflict, Earthquake, Extreme violence/Accidents, Genitourinary and gynaecologic conditions, Health, Injuries (all), Non-communicable diseases (all), Orthopedic injuries, Other injuries, Pain and anaesthesia